Refactoring, Design Patterns, Tests and Clean Code

 There are a small number of books about refactoring, most notably Martin Fowler's excellent work "Refactoring - Improving the Design of Existing Code".

+My name is John Boyd-Rainey, and I would like to tell you about my experience running seminars on refactoring and Design Patterns.
 Firstly, I'm always pleased when individual programmers, but more particularly when project groups or even whole companies want to learn about these topics.
-I see them as being essential to professional programming.
+I see them as being essential to professional programming. |

 Over the last few years I have trained hundreds of programmers in Refactoring, Design Patterns and Testing.
 And I have found that these topics are fundamentally dependent upon each other.